bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 Add optional control buttons to the bottom of the calendar popup via the props `today-button`, `reset-button` and `close-button`.

 - The today button selects today's date.
 - The reset button either clears the selected date, or sets the date to the value of the prop `reset-value` (if provided)
 - The close button closes the calendar popup

-BY default clickg on the today or reset button will also close the calendar popup, unless the prop `no-close-on-select` is set.
+By default, clicking on the today or reset button will also close the calendar popup, unless the prop `no-close-on-select` is set.

 ```html
 <template>